 The message delivery may be canceled any time before it is scheduled to go out.
 If you need to stop a scheduled blast, click the Cancel the blast option that will be present on the Status tab.
 Canceling the blast removes it from the send queue so you can make modifications and reschedule your email to send at whatever date and time you would like.

 See the Results

 After you have sent an email blast and given your supporters some time to open and read it, you can get some details on how the email performed.
-Information about charts and graphs accompany the charts and graphs themselves.
+Find information about blast results charts and graphs here.

-The table on this tab lets you see who emails were sent to and the emails' 'opened' status.
+The table on this tab lets you see to whom emails were sent and the emails' 'opened' status.
 To see Supporter basics, click the Email or Name of the email that you are interested in.
 Click Download Details as CSV to download your results, to your hard drive, as a CSV file.